 The blend door actuator is a major component of the car’s heating and air conditioning system.
 It helps to run the blend doors, which combine the cold and hot air together to reach the appropriate temperature.
 The actuator will open or close the doors controlling airflow to the vehicle’s cabin.
 It’s just a small motor that’s connected to the blend doors through linkages.

 The actuators are responsible for managing several modes, including defrost, floor, vent and bi-level coverage.
 As you change the system’s setting, the actuator moves the blend door to correct its position.
-So, if you choose the vent setting, the actuator will adjust the door, so the airflow is directed out of the dashboard vents.
+So, if you choose the vent setting, the actuator will adjust the door so that the airflow is directed out of the dashboard vents.

 How to Perform a Blend Door Actuator Reset

-To reset a blend door actuator, you must remove the actuator, turn on maximum heat on the climate control.
+To reset a blend door actuator, you must remove the actuator and turn on maximum heat on the climate control.
 Turn the blend door shaft until maximum heat comes from the vents, then reinstall the actuator.
 Finally, turn on the air conditioner and test the blend door actuators before putting everything back together.

-However, in some modern car models, the blend door actuator reset can be done just electronically with a diagnostic tool, so you want to check if this is possible in your car model first.
+However, in some modern car models, the blend door actuator reset can simply be done electronically with a diagnostic tool, so you want to check if this is possible in your car model first.

 Here is a more detailed list of the steps to manually reset a blend door actuator: